pmaheshwari09/Super-Store-Analysis/README.md

 - Which Customer Segment is Most Profitable?
 - Which is the Preferred Ship Mode?
 - Which Region is the Most Profitable?
-- Which City has the Highest Number of Sales?

 #### Tools
 Python for Data Cleaning, Data Transformation, Data Visualisation and Data Analysis